At nearly half the price with identical physical and optical properties, lab grown diamonds are a great alternative to mined diamonds.

 The answer is yes.
 Here are few benefits and drawbacks of lab grown diamonds, compared to their mined counterparts.

-- Lab grown diamonds do not require mining, which degrades the environment and often puts workers in dangerous or unsanitary conditions.
-While a certification like the Kimberly Process helps determine a diamond’s origin, it does not account for human rights factors.
-Despite strong industry efforts in the last decade, violence and child labor still plague some mining operations.
+- Lab grown diamonds do not require mining, which degrades the environment and has been known to historically put workers in dangerous or unsanitary conditions.
+While recent measure taken against the production and sale of conflict diamonds with the Kimberly Process has helped determine a diamond’s origin, it does not account for human rights factors

-- A lab grown diamonds will cost 30 to 40 percent less than a natural diamond of similar size, color and clarity.
-Since these diamonds are identical in makeup, lab grown diamonds have enjoyed skyrocketing popularity in the last five years, with even natural diamond behemoths like DeBeers getting in on the lab grown game.
+- Since these diamonds have the same exact atomic makeup as natural diamonds, lab grown diamonds have skyrocketed in popularity in the last five years, with even natural diamond behemoths like DeBeers getting in on the lab grown game